littlejo/killerkoda-labs/aya-dev/aya-first-maps/first-map/step1/text.md

-Now you have to improve the code to fix the problem of filename cut.
+Now you have to improve the code to fix the issue of truncated filenames.
 Indeed, filename only have 15 characters maximum.

 For that, you need to modify **kernel space** of eBPF program.